 Kosi Zone, Dhankuta district, north of the Tamur, between the Dhankuta khola west, and the Tangkhuwa east; Dhankuta municipality and Bhirgau VDC.

 Communities prefer to be called Kirati rather than Kirant.
-Traditional religion, Christian.
+Traditional religion, Buddhist, Hindu.